18F/18f.gsa.gov/_posts/2016-07-29-live-streamed-demos-for-exponential-transparency-and-information-sharing.md

 -   Reboot your computer ahead of time and only have tabs open for presenters and whatever communication tool you will use during the live stream to cut down any other obstacles that might slow down your internet connection
 -   Open the presentation in a separate tab to share your screen from.
 This will prevent other notifications popping up in the shared window and allow you to work in another window as needed.
 -   Everyone should mute when not talking.
 As the presenter you have controls to do this too if folks forget, as well as to adjust the volume of light or loud talkers.
--   Use two computers with one producer and one presentation driver
+-   Use two computers with one producer and one presentation driver.
 -   Be plugged-in or fully charged; live streaming and Hangouts both take a lot of battery life.
 -   Make sure the “producer” or whoever is running the live stream starts the broadcast first, then send out invites to everyone presenting.
 If someone hits the presenter link before the actual account owner and presenter, it kills the broadcast link.
 So login and launch first, then share the presenter links with your presenters.
 -   Viewers will always use the YouTube link.